Beluga-Studios/Locate-the-Lab/README.md

 - [YouTube](https://youtube.com/@Beluga-Studios)

 ## Acknowledgments
-- Eddie W for the whole idea of the gamwe
+- Eddie W for the whole idea of the game